amemetov/sdc-term1-prj4-adv-lane-lines/README.md

 But my solution does not work for challenge videos, and I think because thresholding finds a lot unnecessary gradients.
 I think the same poor performance will be produced when some obstacles (cars, pedestrians, even shadows of trees, bridges, buildings) will appear on the road.

+Performance is not appropriate too, cause it's not realtime.
+Profiling is required and further fixing/modifying.